 Keep prescription medicines, spare eyeglasses, wallet, credit/debit and ATM cards, checkbooks, passport, and copies of all insurance papers (homeowners, auto and medical), as well as current HUD statements, car titles, medical records, pet licenses/vaccinations and any other valuable papers, stored in a Ziploc bag.
-Scan copies of the above items to a CD or flash drive.
+Scan copies of the above items to a thumb drive.

 Fill all bathtubs with water to use when flushing toilets.

 Note: You can use tap water until the storm hits.Bottled water is best for drinking, if you run out of clean fresh water, be sure to purify with eight drops of bleach or water purification tablets.

 Again you will not remember everything you own

 VIDEO TAPE YOUR HOUSE whole house for insurance.
 I will keep reminding you.
 Insurance companies are not your friend!

 A gas grill with two or more extra tanks of fuel.